voicepaw/so-vits-svc-fork/README.md

 ## Features not available in the original repo

 - **Realtime voice conversion**
+- More accurate pitch estimation using CREPE
 - GUI available
 - Unified command-line interface (no need to run Python scripts)
 - Ready to use just by installing with `pip`.
 - Automatically download pretrained base model and HuBERT model
 - Code completely formatted with black, isort, autoflake etc.
+- Volume normalization in preprocessing
 - Other minor differences

 ## Usage